bettercap/website/content/installation/_index.md

 * You have a correctly configured **[Go >= 1.8](https://golang.org/doc/install)** environment.
 * `$GOPATH` is defined and `$GOPATH/bin` is in `$PATH`.
+* For hardware with limited resources (like Raspberry Pi Zero boards) you might want [to increase the swap size](https://www.bitpi.co/2015/02/11/how-to-change-raspberry-pis-swapfile-size-on-rasbian/).

 You'll also need to install the dependencies: